dominicaq/factorygame/README.md

 - **GameObject Parent-Child Hierarchy** – Supports a parent-child structure for `GameObject` transformations, where child objects inherit transformations from their parent objects.
 - **Debug Gizmos** - Draw wireframe gizmos for visual debugging

-Okay, here's an example of an "Engine Specifics" section you can add to your README.md, based on the information you've provided and common engine details.
-Remember to fill in the actual values and details specific to your engine.

 Markdown

 ## Engine Specifics